parsiya/parsiya.net/content/post/2019/2019-01-15-sans-holiday-hack-2018/index.markdown

 # 10. Who Is Behind It All?
 **The answer is `Santa`.** He wanted us to help defend the castle so he made up the challenges.
 Hans was pretending to be the villain and the toy soldiers are elves in disguise.

-> "Based on your victory… next year, I’m going to ask for your help in defending my whole operation from evil bad guys."
+> "Based on your victory… next year, I'm going to ask for your help in defending my whole operation from evil bad guys."

 I guess next year's challenge is mostly blue team stuff?
 Sounds fun.